batect/batect/docs/content/Comparison.md

 to execute different commands, run prerequisite tasks or setup commands and provide the discoverability that comes with a [go script](https://www.thoughtworks.com/insights/blog/praise-go-script-part-i).

+Docker Compose also has equivalent concept to [bundles](Bundles.md).

 Docker Compose is also significantly slower than batect, as it does not parallelise all operations - in one test, batect was 17% faster than Docker Compose.